Merchant House Fleet Street review: Go on an exploration of whisky in a hidden cocktail bar

 For more of Metro Girl’s bar reviews, click here.

-Posted on 3 September 2017, in Bars, London, Nightlife and tagged City of London, cocktails, london, Merchant House of Fleet Street, whisky.
+Posted on 3 Sep 2017, in Bars, London, Nightlife and tagged City of London, cocktails, Fleet Street, London, whisky.
 Bookmark the permalink.
 Comments Off on Merchant House Fleet Street review: Go on an exploration of whisky in a hidden cocktail bar.